coma-toast/cloud-torrent-dler/README.md

 # cloud-torrent-dler

-Auto-download from a cloud torrent provider (Seedr) and save in a folder (exposed to Plex, for example)
+Auto-download from a cloud torrent provider (Seedr) and save in a folder (exposed to Plex, for example).
+Roll your own streaming service!

 ## Installation